-Interestingly, your choices in the questionnaire also indicate that you are a person who is appreciative about other people's input and support.
+Interestingly, you are also comfortable asking for and appreciating other people's input and support.

+We cannot comment further on how this thinking and feelings impact your behaviors, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
 It may be that a part of you adapts well to competing environments, but your heart would rather collaborate if that would be possible.